RationAI/WSI-Service/README.md

 # WSI Service

-Implementation of the EMPAIA WSI-Service to stream whole slide images tile-based via HTTP
+Implementation of the EMPAIA WSI Service to stream whole slide images tile-based via HTTP

 ## How to run
-WSI-Service is a python module and can be run either locally or via docker.
+WSI Service is a python module and can be run either locally or via docker.

-### Run local
+### Run locally
 Make sure [OpenSlide](https://openslide.org/download/) is installed.
 Install WSI Service by running the following line within this folder
 ```
 pip3 install -e .